-1. Assessment: Reading comprehension, vocabulary, writing and math assessments are administered in TLC.
-Students may be referred for
+- Assessment: Reading comprehension, vocabulary, writing and math assessments are administered in TLC.
+Students may be referred for placement assessment by instructors, advisors, counselors, or administrators.
+Upon completion, scores and recommendations are available for appropriate course placement at Alpena Community College. - 2.
+TLC Course Work: TLC offers reading courses which include both classroom and lab instruction at both campuses. - 3.
+Study Skills Development: TLC offers courses, information sessions, electronic resources and supplemental materials to help students learn.
+Topics may include, but are not limited to, studying textbooks, college

-- placement assessment by instructors, advisors, counselors, or administrators.
-Upon completion, scores and recommendations are available for appropriate course placement at Alpena Community College. - TLC Course Work: TLC offers reading courses which include both classroom and lab instruction.
-Self-paced lab course work is also available in a variety of subjects.
-Students wishing to enroll in TLC course work must have prior consent of TLC staff. - Study Skills Course Work and Information: TLC offers course work, 3. workshops and materials to help students learn and review study techniques.
-Topics may include studying textbooks, college reading skills, listening and note-taking, memory and concentration, test-taking, time management, learning styles, improving study habits and controlling stress. - Tutoring: Individual or group tutoring is available for all ACC courses.
-Tutoring is provided by trained and qualified tutors, many of whom are ACC students with the necessary course work and background to assist other students. - Other Services: Additional services available at TLC include advising, 5. personal, academic and career counseling, workshops and information sessions, review of supplemental course work materials provided by instructors, computerized word processing programs for student writing, professional writing instruction, special accommodations for students with disabilities, and referrals to on-campus and off-campus services. - TLC Grant Programs: (Federal funds through the Department of Education) - Vocational Support Services Grant and Student Support Services Grant These grants are designed to help qualified Alpena Community College students increase their chances of college success.
-Special services offered to these selected students include assistance with enrollment and registration; personal, academic, career and financial aid counseling; assessment and remediation of students' reading, writing and study skills; tutoring; workshops; peer mentoring; accommodations for students with disabilities; college and community agency referral; and free admission to community activities.
+- reading skills, listening and note-taking, memory and concentration, testtaking, time management, learning styles, improving study habits, and stress management. - Tutoring: Individual or group tutoring is available for all ACC courses at no charge.
+Tutoring is provided by qualified peer and professional tutors. - Other Services: Additional services available at TLC include advising, 5. academic, career, and personal counseling, information sessions, supplemental course materials provided by instructors, a student accessible computer lab, professional writing assistance, disability accommodations services for students with disabilities, and assistance in finding and using campus and community services.

+6. TLC Grant Programs:

+- Student Support Services Grant This federal grant program is designed to help qualified Alpena Community College students increase their chances of college success.
+Special services offered to selected students include assistance with enrollment and registration; academic, career, personal and financial aid counseling; tutoring; workshops; peer mentoring; accommodations for students with disabilities; college and community agency referral; and free admission to community activities.
 Services for transfer students include fee waivers, field trips, workshops, and contacts with four-year institutions.
-Offices of the grant coordinators are located in The Learning Center. - В. Educational Talent Search - This outreach program serves middle and high school students in Alcona, Alpena, and Montmorency counties, as well as Oscoda, Posen and Rogers City School Districts.
-(See page 54.) - Upward Bound Upward Bound is a highly successful program of academic instruction, and individual and group tutoring and advising for eligible Alpena High, Alcona High and Posen High School students.
-(See page 54.)

-The Women's Resource Center in VLH 107 has books and audio and video tapes on topics of interest to women.
-They can be used on a drop-in basis or checked out.
-Posters, brochures, and booklets on various human issues can be found throughout campus.

-The coordinator of women's programs assists both women and men at ACC who are interested in increasing their self-esteem, improving communication skills, developing their full potential and establishing control and direction in their lives.
-Services include personal and academic counseling, community referrals and career exploration and assistance.

-Contact the WRC Coordinator in Van Lare Hall 107 for confidential individual counseling appointments.
-Watch for announcements about special events on campus bulletin boards and in The Splinter, a newsletter published each Tuesday and Thursday during the fall and spring semesters.
+Offices of the grant personnel are located in The Learning Center. - В. Technical Career Services - This program provides assistance to students enrolled in, or intending to enroll in, approved technical programs of study at Alpena Community College.
+Services to students include assistance with admission and financial aid, counseling (academic, career, and personal), Attendance Cost funding for qualified students, accommodations services for students with disabilities, access to free tutoring, and help in finding and using resources on campus and in the community.